sphinx-doc/sphinx/doc/index.rst

 .. cssclass:: sphinx-tagline
 .. epigraph:: Create intelligent and beautiful documentation with ease

+Sphinx is a *documentation generator*.
+It translates plain text source files into various output formats (HTML, PDF, ePUB, man pages etc.).
+Sphinx focuses on technical documentation, but can also be used to generate blogs, homepages and books.

 .. container:: sphinx-features

    .. admonition:: 📝 Rich Text Formatting